 Mr Curran has worked in local government for 33 years.
 He has held board level appointments at Newham, Waltham Forest and Lambeth as well as Merton.
 He practiced as solicitor before moving into managerial roles.
 He has a law degree from Bristol University and a Master's degree from the London School of Economics.
 He also holds management qualifications from Oxford University and the Ashridge Management College.

-Mr Curran’s current pay is £185k per annum and he receives no performance related pay or bonuses.
+Mr Curran's current pay is £189k per annum and he receives no performance related pay or bonuses.
 All managerial staff are subject to annual appraisal and progression on the scale only happens if satisfactory progress is evidenced.
-The Leader of the Council sets the chief executive’s targets and monitors his performance.
-He receives assistance in doing this from an external advisor and member panel to ensure independence in the process.
+The Leader of the Council sets the chief executive's targets and monitors his performance with member panel to ensure independence in the process.
 Mr Curran does not receive any other benefits in addition to his salary.